ifeanyiih/alx-low_level_programming/0x00-hello_world/README.md

 	- Returns 0
 	- I installed the package `libc6-dev-i386` to test the `-m32 gcc` option
 - **100-intel**: This script generate the assembly code (intel syntax) of a C code and saves it as an output file
+- **101-quote.c**: This C program prints exactly "and that piece of art is useful" - Dora Korpar, 2015-10-19" followed by a new line to standard error.
+This C program works only on Unix-like systems. it makes use of the `unistd.h` header file.
+Output from this program is printed with the `write()` function